kimlindholm/lockboxer/README.md

-# Lockbox
+# Lockboxer

-`Lockbox` is a Rust library that provides easy-to-use, secure, and efficient encryption and decryption using the AES-GCM (Galois/Counter Mode) algorithm.
+`Lockboxer` is a configurable fork of [Lockbox](https://github.com/scrogson/lockbox) Rust library that provides easy-to-use, secure, and efficient encryption and decryption using the AES-GCM (Galois/Counter Mode) algorithm.

 It ensures data integrity and confidentiality while offering flexibility for